blackcandy-org/blackcandy/README.md

 Please visit <https://demo.blackcandy.org> and use demo user (email: admin@admin.com, password: foobar) to login.
 And feel free to try it.

 > **Notice:** This demo user does not have administrator privileges.
 So you cannot experience all the features in Black Candy.
-And all music in the demo is under non-commercial licences.
-You can check their [licences](https://github.com/blackcandy-org/black_candy#licences-of-the-music-in-demo).
+And all music in the demo are from  [Free Music Archive](https://freemusicarchive.org/).
+You can check their [licenses](https://github.com/blackcandy-org/blackcandy/blob/master/docs/demo_music_licenses.md).

 ## Installation
 > ⚠️  **Notice:** This installation instruction is for edge version, which means the docker image is build base on master branch.
 Because upcoming major version of Black Candy is going to have a lot of infrastructure changes.
 So the installation process will have a lot of difference.